LoopKit/loopdocs/docs/version/development.md

     The behavior of your OS-AID system needs to properly handle bolus and temp basal rate events in progress if that communication is interrupted.
 This can happen if someone walks away from their phone during a bolus or while a temp basal rate is in progress.

+    These issues were fixed in MedtrumKit and the lessons learned will be applied to DanaKit.

-    There are known issues with this for DanaKit, which is why that pump manager is not yet in the `dev` branch
+    There are known issues for DanaKit, which is why that pump manager is not yet in the `dev` branch

     Please read the rest of this section to learn about how this might affect an older or current version of your OS-AID app.